ncnynl/MIT_BWSI_Project/README.md

 - Want the advanatage of a card classifier while playing poker?
 Use Card Recognition.
 - Want to NOT DO YOUR MATH homework???
 Use Math.
 - Want to store strong passwords that are easily retrievable?
 Use FaceLock.
 - Want to NOT READ Romeo and Juliet for you AP Lit class?
-Use NesBuddy's summary tool.
+Use NewsBuddy's summary tool.
 :)